- Listed as ‘Vulnerable’ globally (IUCN Red List)

 - Protected Marine and Migratory Species in Australia (EPBC Act)

-- Listed as vulnerable in Queensland (Nature Conservation Act 1992 – QLD) and globally threatened (IUCN Red List).
+- Listed as ‘Vulnerable’ in Queensland (Nature Conservation Act)

 Dugongs are shy, elusive marine mammals that depend on healthy seagrass meadows for their diet.

-Dugong populations have declined around the world, and the northern Great Barrier Reef is one of the last global strongholds on Earth.
-Australia has a global obligation to conserve and recover this species for future generations.
+Dugong populations have declined around the world, due to a range of threats.
+Australia is home to globally significant and some of the last healthy populations of dugongs.
+We have a global obligation to conserve and recover this species for future generations.